amyvmiwei/miwei_temp/doc/markdown/hql/load-data-infile.md

 The `NO_ESCAPE` option provides a way to disable the escaping mechanism.
 The newline and tab characters are escaped and unescaped when transferred in and out of the system.
-The `LOAD DATA INFILE` command will scan the input for the two character sequences '\' 'n', '\' 't', and '\' '\' and will convert them into a newline, tab, and backslash, respectively.
+The `LOAD DATA INFILE` command will scan the input for the two character sequences '\' 'n', '\' 't', '\' '0', and '\' '\' and will convert them into a newline, tab, NUL, and backslash, respectively.
 The `NO_ESCAPE` option disables this conversion.

 #### `DUPLICATE_KEY_COLUMNS`
 <p>